daattali/beautiful-jekyll/_posts/2022-08-06-opp-real-world-data-generation.md

         mean_irregularity_length: int = 0,
         irregularity_type: str = None,
     ) -> pd.DataFrame:
         """Generates data for a given number of batches, with pre-defined rate of irregularity occurrence, its type and average length.

         :param num_batches: number of batches to generate data for
-        :param irregularity_rate: rate of irregularity occurrence (between 0 and 1), defaults to zero
+        :param irregularity_rate: rate of irregularity occurrence (between 0 and 1)
-        :param mean_irregularity_length: average time period of irregularity, in minutes, defaults to zero
+        :param mean_irregularity_length: average time period of irregularity, in minutes
-        :param irregularity_type: one of the two types, 'omission' or 'malfunction', defaults to None
+        :param irregularity_type: one of the two types, 'omission' or 'malfunction'

         :return: a time series dataframe, where values represent the current value
         """